schemaorg/schemaorg/SOFTWARE_README.md

 Releasing New Production Releases of the Site
 =============================================

 Once a new candidate release of the site is established and checked/merged into the `main` github branch, there are some steps that need to be taken to prepare that release for deployment, initially to the https://webschemas.org preview site, then to the http://schema.org site.
-These steps are detailed in the [RELEASING.TXT](RELEASING.TXT) file.
+These steps are detailed in the [RELEASING.md](RELEASING.md) file.

 # Build Notes